lolopinto/ent/docs/docs/core-concepts/ent.md

 ## Privacy Policy

 The default `PrivacyPolicy` that comes with the framework is that the `Viewer` can see themselves.
 This usually isn't sufficient for any real application so we provide a way to override that.
-This can be done by just overriding the `privacyPolicy` field in the `User` class.
+This can be done by just overriding the `getPrivacyPolicy` method in the `User` class.

 For example, to make it so that anyone can see any `User`, you can change `src/ent/user.ts` as follows: